searchseo hero logo

 Recognize the signs of fake visitors and protect your data accuracy.

 Understanding the story behind a sudden spike in traffic shows just how important it is to spot and filter out fake traffic.
-If you rely on accurate data for marketing, security, or monetization decisions, knowing the difference between real and fake visitors is absolutely essential.
+If you rely on accurate data for marketing, security, or monetization decisions, knowing the difference between real and fake visitors is absolutely essential—especially when evaluating performance metrics like CTR that can be easily skewed by bot activity.

 Identifying fake website traffic